Where applications for admissions exceed 210, the following criteria will be applied, in the order set out below, to decide which children to admit:

 b) Particular aptitude in either Sport or Performing Arts (The Governing Body award a maximum of 10% of such places in total).
 Places will only be offered under this criteria if the parent has expressed a preference on the Kent County Council “Common Application Form” for Fulston Manor School.

-c) Brothers or sisters of students who will be at Fulston Manor at the time of entry.
+c) Brothers or sisters of students who will be at Fulston Manor at the time of application.
 In this context, brother or sister is taken to mean a child who lives as brother or sister in the same house, including natural brothers and sisters, adopted siblings, step-brothers or sisters and foster brothers and sisters (please see Home Address Information below for clarification).

 d) Children of staff, who will have been employed at the school for a minimum of two years, when applying for a school place.